Abidsona19s/User-Registration-React-code/README.md

 # user-registration-react-code
-User registration front end code
+we created 2 branch feature/abid and feature/beckend.
+react front end code is present inside the feature/abid branch and backend code is present inside the feature/backend branch.